revbayes/revbayes.github.io/tutorials/mcmc/index.md

 be called output/primates_cytb_test1.log.

 What you may notice is that the ESS are very low and the MCMC is mixing very poor.
 This is not good.
-We’ll try a new analysis but instead run multiple moves per iteration.
+We'll try a new analysis but instead run multiple moves per iteration.
 The new setting is:

 -   uniform GTR+I+G